Share

 Host a Team-Building Exercise

-If you’re trying to spot top traits in your current employees, a great way to do so is by hosting a team-building exercise.
+If you're trying to spot top traits in your current employees, hosting a team-building exercise is a great way to do so.
 The exercise can provide a great representation of:

 Stay Involved with Your Employees

-Finally, as a supervisor, it’s important to stay involved with your team.
-It can be easy to lose touch when you’re tucked away in your office, but how your employees interact and function on a day-to-day basis is a solid indication of who really cares and what employees are simply disengaged.
-Body language, time away from one’s desk, and attitude can be picked up in a matter of hours and can certainly indicate who is not putting their best foot forward versus who is showing dedication.
+Finally, as a supervisor, staying involved with your team is important.
+It can be easy to lose touch when you're tucked away in your office, but how your employees interact and function daily is a solid indication of who really cares and what employees are simply disengaged.
+Body language, time away from one's desk, and attitude can be picked up in a matter of hours and can certainly indicate who is not putting their best foot forward versus who is showing dedication.

 Develop Your Team with Tools from HRDQ

-Now that you know the best qualities of a good employee and how to find them, it’s time to take action.
-Get started identifying and training your team members with tools from HRDQ!
-Here’s how we can help:
+Now that you know the best qualities of a good employee and how to find them, it's time to take action.
+Get additional help with the interview process by using Behavioral Interviews Customizable Courseware.
+This downloadable, customizable course equips you with the tools to conduct behavioral interviews so you hire the right people.